ChessSolve

 The analysis board on Chess.com covers a huge range of use cases: your own recent games, historical games from the database, positions from a variation you're studying.
 ChessSolve now works across all of them.

-Post-game analysis is where improvement happens.
+Post-game analysis is where improvement happens — and if you'd rather do it yourself than read a graded Game Review report, this is the way.
 The session after the game — stepping through the positions, finding the moments you missed, understanding the patterns you didn't see — is the work that makes you better.
 ChessSolve is now part of that workflow, bringing engine arrows into the analysis board so the feedback is visual, immediate, and on the board where it belongs.

 Download ChessSolve — free, works on Chess.com and Lichess.